divyanshmaybe/Agentic-Trading-Platform/apps/auth_server/README.md

 # Auth Server

-Authentication and authorization microservice for the BullReckon platform.
+Authentication and authorization microservice for the AgentInvest platform.

 ## Tech Stack